nikhil-ravi/LeetScrape/README.md

 )
 ```

+### Upload scraped data to a Database
-Create a PostgreSQL database using the [SQL](/example/sql/create.sql) dump and insert data using `sqlalchemy`.
+Create a PostgreSQL database using the [SQL](https://github.com/nikhil-ravi/LeetScrape/blob/dcabdd8bd11b03aac0b725c0adc4881b9be9a48f/example/sql/create.sql) dump and insert data using `sqlalchemy`.

 ```python
 from sqlalchemy import create_engine